Skip to content

 When should we expect the next episode?

 Join us for the very first episode of season one as we cast off into a sea of trash fish, worker precarity, racism, and labour campaigns to name but a few of the topics we’ll find stranded and floating in the sea.
 We will release one episode per month on the third Monday of the month, starting in June.
 Each episode is unique, feasting two expert guests to deep dive into a topic in a digestible way.
-It is best to click subscribe in your podcast app and leave us a review if you like the show!
+It is best to click subscribe in your podcast app and leave us a review if you like the show!Fishy work podcast – Second episode

-Fishy work podcast – first episode
+Fishy work podcast – First episode

 Authored by Fishy Work podcast hosts: